astrasb/Strongyloides_RNAseq_Browser/README.md

 * Search for gene(s) of interest using stable geneIDs or keywords
 * Extract gene expression values for genes of interest
   - Display gene expresion across life stages as a heatmap (all genes of interest) or a boxplot (individual genes)
-  - Download log2 counts-per-million expression for genes of interest as .xslx
+  - Download log2 counts per million expression for genes of interest as .xslx
 * On demand limma-voom-based pairwise differential gene expression analysis
   - Display results as interactive volcano plots and datatables
   - Download results as .pdf (plots) or .xlsx (datatables)